erfanm14/v2ray-connection-limiter/README.md

 I don't know why the original code didn't work for me, I don't know if it was due to using debian 11 instead of ubunto 20.04, or it has something to do with MHSanaei 3x-ui panel code.

+I have also added functionality to unban each banned user after being banned for 2 minutes, so they don't get banned forever!

 v2ray-connection-limiter <br><br>
 (v2.0.1 updated / if you have V2 please update codes on your server)<br>